tywkeene/go-fsevents/README.md

 Recursive filesystem event watcher using inotify in golang

-go-fsevents provides functions necessary for monitoring filesystem events on linux systems using the inotify interface.
+go-fsevents provides functions necessary for monitoring filesystem events on Linux systems using the [inotify interface](https://en.wikipedia.org/wiki/Inotify).

 Unlike other inotify packages, go-fsevents provides a recursive watcher, allowing the monitoring of directory trees easily.